-Julian Lineham, PE, SECB, CEng, MICE
+Julian Lineham, PE, SECB, CEng, FICE

 Julian Lineham may be trained as a structural engineer, but it is his passion for architecture that guides the highly inventive structural solutions he creates for clients around the world.
 A native of Hampshire, England, Julian received his civil engineering degree from the prestigious University of Bristol in 1986.
 His strong aptitude for architectural structure, and fascination with the history of building, construction and renovation, has resulted in hundreds of productive partnerships with forward-thinking architects inspired by his consistently original ideas.

 A life-long student of architectural style, history and evolution, Julian began his career with one of the most respected architectural firms in London—YRM Architects and Planners.
 After spending the next decade in London working with some of England's leading structural engineering firms (Campbell Reith Hill and Oscar Faber PLC), Julian was drawn to the United States, settling in Boulder, Colorado with his young family in 1997.
 There, Julian joined Loris and Associates where he was awarded his PE.
 In 2001, Julian persuaded his current partner, Chris, to leave New York to help him develop a new building structures division for the firm.
 After working together at Loris for three years, they launched Studio NYL in February 2004 to more actively explore challenging architectural solutions, offer more diverse design possibilities, and help architects see that engineering can indeed inspire architectural expression.